top of page

 B: Deal.

-Finally, don't weaponize: with all the patterns you notice such as the fifth horseman, be careful not to weaponize them.
-Weaponizing is tempting because the annoying pattern will now jump out at you, and when an annoyance has a name, we may harness and overuse the name to shore up our victimhood or their villainy.
+Finally, don't weaponize: with all the patterns partners notice such as the fifth horseman, we/they have to be careful not to weaponize them.
+Weaponizing is tempting because the annoying pattern, now carrying a name, will now jump out at us, as it should, but when an annoyance has a name, we may harness and overuse it, in the process putting our partner down.
 Instead, agree with your partner to not argue over memory of speech and to cue each other gently if, you one or both, accidentally start doing it.
-"Let's not do that" is the best, simplest cue.
-Or: "we don't argue over memory of speech," is a bit more specific but sometimes necessary as a reminder to our fundamental agreement not to invite this horseman into the home.
+A cue like "we don't argue over memory of speech," spoken gently, is a reminder to an agreement to not invite the fifth horseman into our conflicts.

 Recent Posts